hardhats/vista-install-docs/New/SetupClinics.rst

    :alt: Select Visit

 We have users populated; but we do not have any clinics to choose for a visit location.

+Before we get started, we need to define what "clinic" means.
+It's not a physical building; nor it is a specific room or wing in a hospital.
+It really stands for an administrive unit in a specific speciality at which patients can be scheduled for appointments.
+"Clinic" in English also means the entire building in which these specialties are housed; but that's not what it means in VistA.

+Examples of VistA Clinics:

+* Cardiology Clinic
+* Dr. Boson's Clinic (single physician clinic)
+* Dermatology Clinic
+* Immunization Update Clinic
+* Public Nurse Visits Clinic

 In order for us to create a new clinic, we need to log-in as a system manager into the "roll and scroll" and set-up a new clinic.
 To get to the menu, you need to go from: